Working with Snakemake

 snakemake -s snakefile_mrsa.smk --rulegraph | dot -T png > rulegraph_mrsa.png

 There’s another difference in this command compared to the one we’ve used before, namely that we don’t define a target.
 In the toy example we used a_b.txt as a target, and the wildcards were resolved based on that.
 How come that we don’t need to do that here?
-It turns out that by default Snakemake targets the first rule in a workflow.
-By convention, we call this rule all and let it serve as a rule for aggregating the main outputs of the workflow.
+This is because by default Snakemake uses the first rule in a workflow as its target, unless a target is specified on the command line.
+By convention, this rule is called all and serves as a rule for aggregating the main outputs of the workflow.

 Now take some time and look through the workflow file and try to understand how the rules fit together.
 Use the rule graph as aid.
 The rules represent a quite standard, although somewhat simplified, workflow for RNA-seq analysis.
 If you are unfamiliar with the purpose of the different operations (index genome, FastQC and so on), then take a look at the intro.